firstandthird/hapi-dashboard/README.md

     endpoint: '/dashboard'
     dashboards: {},
     ttl: 60*1000, //time to cache responses.
 60 seconds
-    concurrent: 20 //max metrics to process at once
+    concurrent: 20, //max metrics to process at once
-  }}
+    favicon: 'favicon.png' // Also used as home screen icon for ios }}
 ], function(err) {
 });